apache/pekko/docs/src/main/paradox/cluster-metrics.md

 Metrics extension periodically publishes current snapshot of the cluster metrics to the node system event bus.

-The publication interval is controlled by the `akka.cluster.metrics.collector.sample-interval` setting.
+The publication interval is controlled by the `pekko.cluster.metrics.collector.sample-interval` setting.

 The payload of the `org.apache.pekko.cluster.metrics.ClusterMetricsChanged` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip